Forev349/qa-demoblaze-testing/api_tests/api-tests.md

 {"username":"","password":"123"}

 Expected Result:
-Status code: 400 - validation error
+1. Status code: 400 - validation error
-User is NOT authenticated
+2. User is NOT authenticated
+3. The server should not break down

 Actul Result:
 1. Status code: 500